-Other provisions are in relation to ongoing material litigations (Note 25).
+Other provisions are in relation to ongoing material litigations and legal costs and expenses (Note 24).

 As permitted under paragraph 92 of SFRS(I) 1-37 Provisions, Contingent Liabilities and Contingent Assets, details of the provisions made for each litigation case are not disclosed in order not to prejudice the Group's legal position in the proceedings.